 - Although we expect you to do your own fact checking and get approvals from your quoted sources, we like to have their contact info just in case major changes occur and we need a new quote, clarification on a certain point, to get a second round of approval, etc. If they don’t have email, note that and provide a fax number instead.

 - You can also quote from scholarly journals and scientific magazines (like Scientific American), but not general, consumer-oriented health and fitness magazines like Shape, Men’s Health, etc. (We don’t want to be recycling stuff.)
 If you need suggestions on searching for or evaluating other possible resources, let us know.

 - Please supply (at the bottom of your finished article) a list of all your significant references (quoted individuals as well as referenced books, Web sites, etc.), along with contact info and/or bibliographic info as appropriate.
 The more specific you can be, the better.
 For example, when citing a study, provide as backup the exact URL where you found it.
-And, since it’s sometimes difficult to find the same study twice, please print a copy of the study and mail it to our fact checker at Experience Life, Attn: Courtney Opdahl, 2145 Ford Parkway, St. Paul, MN 55116
+And, since it’s sometimes difficult to find the same study twice, please print a copy of the study and mail it to our fact checker at Experience Life, Attn: Courtney Opdahl, 2145 Ford Parkway, Suite 302, St. Paul, MN 55116

 - Please fact-check your own articles and be prepared to field additional fact-checking questions if necessary.

 - If you quote a book or magazine, we need complete title, author, publisher, year and page number info (although we won’t actually print all that as part of reference, it’s good to have).
 If you quote a person, we need name, title, organization or company, phone, email, address, etc. The more thorough and meticulous you can be about all this, the better.
 Seems like a minor detail, but it takes ages to track down if we have to do it later.